Generic Name: mupirocin topical (myoo PEER oh sin)

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-You should not use this medicine if you are allergic to mupirocin.
+You should not use Centany if you are allergic to mupirocin.

-Do not use mupirocin topical on a child without medical advice.
+Do not use Centany on a child without medical advice.
 The cream should not be used on a child younger than 3 months old.
 The ointment may be used on a child as young as 2 months old.

 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

 Do not take by mouth.
-Mupirocin topical is for use only on the skin.
+Topical medicine is for use only on the skin.
 If this medicine gets in your eyes, nose, or mouth, rinse with water.

-Wash your hands before and after applying mupirocin topical.
+Wash your hands before and after applying Centany.

 Clean and dry the affected skin area.
 Use a cotton swab or gauze pad to apply a small amount of mupirocin topical as directed.

-Do not spread mupirocin topical over large areas of skin.
+Do not spread Centany over large areas of skin.

 Use this medicine for the full prescribed length of time.
 Your symptoms may improve before the infection is completely cleared.
 Skipping doses may also increase your risk of further infection that is resistant to antibiotics.